Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 This breed of dog is a lover, not a fighter.
 Most of the time, pugs will try to get along with just about anyone and anything.
 This means they are great with kids, but also any other pets you may own.
 You will have to do the introduction steps to get them acclimated to one another like any other pet.
 Once they know one another, you’ll find that your pug just wants to cuddle and be their friend.

-Because of the sleeping habits of this dog, they do well with cats.
+Because of the sleeping habits of these dogs, they do well with cats.
 Since they both would rather be sleeping than being active, they make great buddies.
 Always make sure your cat can tolerate another animal before bringing in a new one, though.

 Divider 5